-Responsible Travel Justin Francis leads this UK and US service, providing extensive worldwide lists of holidays that in some way make a positive difference at the destination level.
+Responsible Travel Justin Francis leads this UK-based service, providing extensive worldwide lists of holidays that in some way make a positive difference at the destination level.

 See Turtles Seeks to provide unforgettable experiences that benefit sea turtles and the organizations protecting them.

-Sustainable Trip Latin America and Caribbean hotels, tour operators, and other businesses are verified by the Rainforest Alliance, certified by third-party programs, or recommended by reputable organizations.
+Sustainable Trips Latin America and Caribbean hotels, tour operators, and other businesses are verified by the Rainforest Alliance, certified by third-party programs, or recommended by reputable organizations.

 Wiser World Travel Peggy Lichter’s Colorado-based sustainable-travel agency.

 World Hotel Link Uses a network of local travel professionals to connect geo-savvy travelers with off-the-beaten-track hotels, B&Bs, tours, and activities, especially in developing areas.